thurst0/emerald/_posts/2015-03-19-typography.md

 > This is a blockquote

 ### Project Ideas
-- Stock Ticker Tracking & Charts : Using new angular
+- Stock Ticker Tracking & Charts : Using new angular, express web servies, and mongodb
--
+- Put zen project on git
+- Put triptracker project on git (asp.net, wpf, web services)
+- Lightweight feature mgmt app.
+LiteTask.
+Upvote capabilities.
+Feature or task/issue.
+Model around basecamp.
+- Rock n roam.
+Could integrate with jambase, maybe just google maps for starters.
+Input and remove locations & dates (optional) to build a editable grid, and map.
+Change sequence.
+Calculate step distance.
+View nearby locations, and shows (if date).
+Pin music and notes to a step.

-### Development Principals
+### Development Principals for Winning
 1. Egoless dev
 2. Basecamp
 3. Joel 10 steps to good code.